List of novels of Francis Brett Young: The City of Gold (1939)

 The City of Gold is a historical novel published in 1939.
 It is the sequel to the 1937 novel They Seek a Country.

 If follows the tribulations of the Grafton family, established in the Transvaal Republic after taking part in the Great Trek more than thirty years earlier.
 It covers the major events from 1872 to 1896 including the South African gold rush, the founding of Johannesburg, and the Jameson Raid.
 The Graftons split into pro-Boer and pro-British factions, anticipating the Second Boer War.
 A number of historical figures such as Cecil Rhodes, Paul Kruger and Leander Jameson.

 Mr. Lucton's Freedom (1940)

-Mr. Lucton's Freedom is a 1940 novel by the British writer Francis Brett Young.
+Mr. Lucton's Freedom is a 1940 novel.
 It is part of the author's "Mercian novels", set in the West Midlands and Welsh borders.

 Owen Lucton is a partner of firm of accountants in the Midlands city of North Bromwich.
 Prosperous but bored, when his car crashes into the River Avon one day he decides it is a heaven-sent opportunity.
 Pretending he is dead, he assumes a new identity and begins walking through the Malvern Hills towards the Welsh border, finding a contentment in the countryside he had not in the city.